 - Base Salaries.
 The Company increased the base salary for our President and Chief Executive Officer to better align her base salary with the average base salary of the CEOs in the Company's peer group.
 In addition, Jennifer Y. Ryu's base salary was increased in fiscal 2020 in connection with her promotion to Executive Vice President and Chief Financial Officer.
 No change was made to the base salary of our President and Chief Operating Officer during fiscal 2020. - Annual Incentives.
 Our executive officers that are currently employed by us participated in our Executive Incentive Plan ("EIP") during fiscal 2020.
 The EIP reflects a pay for performance culture.
 No incentive compensation is earned under the EIP unless the Company achieves a threshold level of financial performance.
-For fiscal 2020, the threshold level of financial performance under the EIP was the achievement of 6.5% Adjusted EBITDA performance, which the Company achieved.
-In fiscal 2020, the Company achieved 92.4% of our revenue and 82.1% of our Adjusted EBITDA Margin goals established for the quantitative elements of the EIP.
-Despite the macroeconomic uncertainty caused by the COVID-19 pandemic, our NEOs were able to achieve a majority of their EIP qualitative goals designated for - See pages 24 and 25 of Resources Connection, Inc.'s Annual Report on Form 10-K, filed with the SEC on July 27, 2020, for a discussion of the adjustments made and a reconciliation of those adjustments to net income (loss), the most directly comparable U.S. generally accepted accounting principles ("GAAP") financial measure, to compute Adjusted EBITDA.
-Adjusted EBITDA Margin is Adjusted EBITDA divided by revenue.
+For fiscal 2020, the threshold level of financial performance under the EIP was the achievement of 6.5% Adjusted EBITDA1 performance, which the Company achieved.
+In fiscal 2020, the Company achieved 92.4% of our revenue and 82.1% of our Adjusted EBITDA Margin2 goals established for the quantitative elements of the EIP.
+Despite the macroeconomic uncertainty caused by the COVID-19 pandemic, our NEOs were able to achieve a majority of their EIP qualitative goals designated for fiscal 2020.
+Accordingly, the Compensation Committee awarded our NEOs annual cash incentives under the EIP for fiscal 2020 as follows:

+See pages 24 and 25 of Resources Connection, Inc.'s Annual Report on Form 10-K, filed with the SEC on July 27, 2020, for a discussion of the adjustments made and a reconciliation of those adjustments to net income (loss), the most directly comparable U.S. generally accepted accounting principles ("GAAP") financial measure, to compute Adjusted EBITDA.

+&lt;sup>2 Adjusted EBITDA Margin is Adjusted EBITDA divided by revenue.